-Construction of three liquefaction trains started at Cameron LNG about two years ago and is projected to end in 2018, says Cameron LNG spokeswoman Julie Nelson.
-Progress has been steady this year, she says, with some interruptions due to heavy rains.
+Construction of three liquefaction trains started at Cameron LNG about two years ago and is projected to end in 2018, said Julie Nelson, a spokeswoman for Cameron LNG.
+Progress has been steady, she said, with some interruptions due to heavy rains.

-More than 75 cranes are operating on the project, and major pieces of equipment—such as air coolers, pressure vessels and compressor packages—are being received and installed.
-Nelson says continued electrical work, structural steel work and piping are all part of the current phase of construction.
+Nelson said more than 75 cranes are operating on the project, and that major pieces of equipment—such as air coolers, pressure vessels and compressor packages—are being received and installed.
+She said continued electrical work, structural steel work and piping are all part of the current phase of construction.

 The project has created thousands of temporary jobs in construction, which is the sector responsible for bringing the most new jobs to the local market this past year, according to a recent report by the Louisiana Workforce Commission.

 Nelson said that over 4,500 contractor construction workers—many of them craft workers recruited from this region—are working on the project.
 Every employee hired to work on the project receives safety training tailored to his or her position, she said.

 Another phase of employment will begin when construction ends, Nelson said, and Cameron LNG is now recruiting experienced staff—such as operators, mechanical technicians and instrument techs—to begin training now.